tomaskraus/includio/README.template.md

    @@ examples/example_first/README.md
    ```

-You see, that in the resulting `README.md` file:

-1. The directive line from the `README.template.md` was replaced by the content of `assets/hello.ts` file.
-2. The content of the `assets/hello.ts` file inserted has the same left-spacing as the directive line in `README.template.md`.
+You see, that in the resulting `README.md` file, the content of the `assets/hello.ts` file inserted is aligned the same way as the directive line in `README.template.md`.

 ## Example 2: partial insertion